Level 1 Certification in

 Grief Therapy

-This program serves as an introduction to the tripartite model of meaning reconstruction as an overarching framework for understanding and addressing grief, and essential approaches to facilitate grievers’ sense-making of the event story of the loss, realignment of the back story of relationship, and rewriting the personal story of self
+This program serves as an introduction to the Tripartite Model of Meaning Reconstruction as an overarching framework for understanding and addressing grief, and essential approaches to facilitate grievers’ sense-making of the event story of the loss, realignment of the back story of relationship, and rewriting the personal story of self.

 Grief therapy isn’t just about helping someone mourn a loss but also about aiding in the reconstruction of meaning, healing attachment wounds, and fostering resilience in the face of profound change.
-Portland Institute is dedicated to offer our Level 1 Certification Program in Grief Therapy, an introductory training course using the Tripartite Model of Meaning Reconstruction as an overarching framework for understanding and addressing grief, and integrating various approaches to enhance therapeutic effectiveness.
+Portland Institute is pleased to offer our Level 1 Certification Program in Grief Therapy, an introductory training course using the Tripartite Model of Meaning Reconstruction as an overarching framework for understanding and addressing grief, and integrating various approaches to enhance therapeutic effectiveness.

 8 Lessons Required: